SapphireSlash/F.W.S.F.R.S/CODE_OF_CONDUCT.md

 * Be respectful to other people.
 * Accept constructive criticism.
 * Do not be disrespectful.
-* Do not have inappropiate behavior
+* Do not have inappropiate behavior.